architchandra/greythinkv1/src/privacy-terms.md

 20. Contact Us

-‍If you have any questions about this Privacy Policy, please contact us by email: privacy [at] greythink [dot] in.
+‍If you have any questions about this Privacy Policy, please contact us by email: *privacy [at] greythink [dot] in*.